 We strongly recommend including a page that lists the core, essential beliefs your church stands on; that define your church.
 Make this page easy to find.

 A word of caution.
 If you want to attract a variety of Christians, don’t focus too heavily on ‘non-essentials’ in your doctrinal statement.
 This might turn some away who would actually be a good match for your church.
 For the sake of transparency, you might mention these items briefly or include them on a page for those who want to learn more about what you believe.
 But make it known that these are not the beliefs that you expect every member to hold to, and that those who hold differing views will be accepted and respected.

 Make it clear that your church doesn’t ‘strain gnats’ (Matthew 23:24) but is truly focused on what’s most important: Loving God completely and loving people unselfishly.

 When crafting your doctrinal statements, make the main things the plain things.
-Striking a balance between being totally honest yet gracious is important.
+Striking a balance between being totally honest and gracious is important.

 Just remember: Christians looking for a church family are not likely to compromise on what they believe is sound doctrine.
 If you want to get them through your doors, you need to inform them about the essentials of what you believe.

 Blogging is one of the most powerful ways to get your website ranking high in search results.
 Google respects websites that have a lot of content and have been on the internet for a while.
 Higher results will lead to more website traffic, and more website traffic will increase the likelihood of getting more church visitors.